infor-design/enterprise-ng/docs/UPGRADING.md

 #### Angular 7

-When upgrading (depending on your dependencies) the update will not work, this is often because one of the packages has a dependency on an older version of typescript.
-If this is the case, install typescript 3.1.3 first, as follows:
+When updating (and depending on your dependencies) the update may not complete, and this is often because one of the referenced packages has a dependency on an older version of TypeScript.
+If this is the case, install TypeScript 3.1.3 first, as follows:

 ```sh
 npm i typescript@3.1.3